 During a tilt table test, a person lies on a table.
-The table is then tilted from a horizontal to a vertical position.
-The person’s heart rate and blood pressure are monitored throughout the test.
+The table is then tilted from lying down to an upright position.
+The person’s heart rate and blood pressure are checked throughout the test.

-This is done to help diagnose the cause of unexplained fainting.
-The test attempts to reproduce the conditions that may cause you to faint.
+A tilt test is done to help diagnose the cause of unexplained fainting.
+The test tries to create the same conditions that may cause a person to faint.

-You may be asked not to eat or drink for 2-4 hours before the test.
-Take any medication as usual, unless your doctor tells you not to.
+You may be asked not to eat or drink for 2 to 4 hours before the test.

-Electrode patches will be placed on your chest, legs, and arms.
-These patches connect you to an ECG.
-This is a device that monitors your heart's electrical activity.
-Next, a blood pressure cuff will be placed on your arm to monitor your blood pressure.
-An IV will allow a blood sample to be taken and medication to be delivered if needed.
+Electrode patches will be placed on the chest, legs, and arms.
+These patches connect to an ECG.
+An ECG is a device that checks the heart's electrical activity.
+Next, a blood pressure cuff will be placed on the arm to check blood pressure.
+An IV may also be placed in the arm.
+This is to take a blood sample or give medicine—if needed.

-You will be asked to lie flat on a table.
+You will lie flat on a table.
 Safety straps will secure you.
-The table will be raised slowly until it is in an upright position.
-This change in position mimics the change from lying down to standing up.
-You may stay in this position for 5-45 minutes.
-This depends on the reason for the test.
+The table will be raised slowly until upright.
+You may stay in this position for 5 to 45 minutes.
+It depends on the reason for the test.

-During this change in position, your blood pressure and heart rate will be monitored.
+Your blood pressure and heart rate will be checked.
 While upright, you will need to stay as still as possible.
 You will be asked you how you feel throughout the test.
-You may faint during the test or feel like you are going to faint.
-If this happens, the table will be returned to the horizontal position.
-If you do not faint, you may be given a medication that can aid with the diagnosis.
+If you faint or feel like you might faint, the table will be returned to a lying down position.
+If you do not faint, you may be given a medicine that can help with the diagnosis.

-About 90 minutes.
+About 90 minutes

-Call your doctor if any of the following occur:
+Call your doctor if you have:

-If you think you are having an emergency, call for emergency medical services right away.
+If you think you have an emergency, call for medical help right away.